-Return to: Wisconsin-Department-of-Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE\Alert@dot.wi.gov l-certify-that-l-have-utilized-comprehensive-good-faith-efforts-to-solicit-and-utilize-DBE-firms-to-meet-the-DBE-participation-requirements-ot this-contract-proposal, as demonstrated by-my-responses and as specified in Additional Special Provision 3 (ASP-3). l-certify-that-the-information-given-in-the-Documentation-of-Good- d·Faith·Efforts-is-true-and-correct-to-the-best-of-my-knowledge-and-belief.·· I further understand that any willful falsification, fraudulent statement, or misrepresentation will result in appropriate sanctions, which may involve debarment and/or prosecution under applicable state (Trans 504) and Federal laws.
+Return to: Wisconsin-Department-of-Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE\Alert@dot.wi.gov certify that I have utilized comprehensive good faith efforts to solicit and utilize DBE firms to meet the DBE participation requirements of his contract proposal, as demonstrated by my responses and as specified in Additional Special Provision 3 (ASP-3). l-certify-that-the-information-given-in-the-Documentation-of-Good- d·Faith·Efforts-is-true-and-correct-to-the-best-of-my-knowledge-and-belief.·· l-further-understand-that-any-willful-falsification, fraudulent-state involve-debarment-and/or-prosecution-under-applicable-state-(Tr ement, or misrepresentation will result in appropriate sanctions, which may 'rans 504) and Federal laws.
 (Bidder/Authorized Representative Signature)